 The art to skin has become a life passion for Ryan, his works range from exhibition pieces to roadkill.
 So next time your about to bury your pet 6 ft under think again…..

 Check out Ryan’s intriguing Q and A for THRILLS below….

 Q: Firstly, at what age did you become interested in dead things?

-A: Since grade 4 when i first went to science camp, I started roaming the woods looking for bones. then my teacher let me order things such as hydraulic acid and a pigs fetus out of the science catalogue. then I started collecting bones from the old abandoned smashed up cemetery.
+A: Since grade 4 when i first went to science camp, I started roaming the woods looking for bones.
+Then my teacher let me order things such as hydraulic acid and a pig's fetus out of the science catalogue.
+Then I started collecting bones from the old abandoned smashed up cemetery.

 Q: Can you name one defining decision or moment in your life that changed your future?

 A: Visiting the taxidermy shop for the first time several years before I finally went in as an apprentice.

 Q: Is it difficult juggling financial reality with creative fantasy in your work?

 A: Luckily I also have my own business that allows me all the time and more to be as creative with taxidermy as I want.

 Q: Where do all the animals come from that you re-master?